PEtab-dev/PEtab/doc/documentation_data_format.md

 - `hierarchicalOptimization` (optional)

-  hierarchicalOptimization: 1 if parameter is optimized using hierarchical optimization approach.
-0 otherwise.
+  hierarchicalOptimization: 1 if parameter is optimized using hierarchical optimization approach, 0 otherwise.

 - `initializationPriorType` (optional)

-  Prior types used for sampling of initial point for optimization.
+  Prior types used for sampling of initial points for optimization.
 Uses the entries from `priorType` as default, but will overwrite those, if something else is specified here.
 For more detailed documentation, see `priorType`.

 - `initializationPriorParameters` (optional)

-  Prior parameters used for sampling of initial point for optimization.
+  Prior parameters used for sampling of initial points for optimization.
 Uses the entries from `priorParameters` as default, but will overwrite those, if something else is specified here.
 For more detailed documentation, see `priorParameters`.